 - Red pepper flakes: They don't make the dish very spicy.
 They just add an extra layer of flavor.

-- Shredded cabbage: I make life easy and use a bag of pre-washed and shredded cabbage.
-Make sure to shred it finely - in the video below I shredded it coarsely and while still very tasty, it didn't mix well enough into the noodles.
+- Shredded cabbage: To make life easy, I use a bag of pre-washed and shredded cabbage.
+If you shred it yourself, make sure to shred it finely so that it mixes easily into the noodles.

 - For garnish: Sesame oil, toasted sesame seeds, and chopped scallions.
 But these are not just for garnish - they add a nice flavor, and the scallions also add a pop of color to the finished dish.